Kaizen on the Boeing 737 Line

 Boeing needs to increase production by more than 70%, so the company is looking to “rally employees for ways to make its jets more efficiently and avoid expanding its factories and its costs.”

-One example of an employee-driven idea helps prevent tires from being punctured on the line:
+One example of an employee-driven idea that helps prevent tires from being punctured on the line was explained:

 Workers try to leave few stones unturned.
 Mr. Dohrmann, for example, came up with the canvas wheel covers that now hug the four main landing-gear tires as the single-aisle planes advance down an assembly line.
 The covers solved a vexing problem: stray metal fasteners on the factory floor sometimes puncture tires.
 The solution saves Boeing about $10,000 for each tire that needs to be replaced “roughly $250,000 a year at the Renton plant based on historical mishap” as well as the labor costs involved in replacing them.